Models in MVC

 Directs the flow of information between the view and the model.
 It does not store the data or determine how to display it for the user.
 It passes information retrieved from the view to update the model.
 And it passes information retrieved from the model to update the view.

-One tricky part of using the MVC structure is deciding what code belongs in the model and what belongs in the controller.
-In general, any code that deals with data transfer or responding to user actions belongs in the controller.
-Code that involves retrieving data from a database or service or organizing that data belongs with the model.
+At this point, it might be tough to decide what code belongs in the model and what belongs in the controller.
+Here are some general guidelines.
+Any code that transfers data or responds to user actions belongs in the controller.
+Code that retrieves data from a database or organizes that data belongs with the model.

 Model code defines the logic for processes that the user never needs to see.
 These include: